-Mike Buchanan (1957- ) is a British writer, publisher, and men’s human rights advocate.
-He launched two campaigns in early 2012, Anti-Feminism League http://fightingfeminism.wordpress.com and Campaign for Merit in Business http://c4mb.wordpress.com.
-He’s the leader of a political party registered in February 2013, Justice for men & boys (and the women who love them) - ‘J4MB’ - which plans to contest 30 Conservative marginal seats in the May 2015 general election.
-He’ll personally be contesting the Bedford & Kempston seat, while Ray Barry - the leader of another political party, The Equal Parenting Alliance – will be contesting the Wolverhampton South-West seat.
-Funding is in place for five candidates (November 2013).
+Mike launched two campaigns in 2012, The Anti-Feminism League and Campaign for Merit in Business.
+He’s the leader of a political party registered in February 2013, Justice for Men & Boys (and the women who love them) – J4MB – which contested two adjacent highly marginal seats near Nottingham in the May 2015 general election.

-The party seeks to raise public consciousness about the disadvantages and discriminations faced by men and boys in modern Britain, most of which are the result of the state’s actions and inactions.
-The proposed name of the party was exclusively revealed in Mike’s article published by a leading American men’s human rights website on 3 February 2013, along with the thinking of Mike and his supporters behind forming the party:
+J4MB seeks to raise public consciousness about the disadvantages and discriminations faced by men and boys in modern Britain, which are the result of the state’s actions and inactions.
+The proposed name of the party, and some of the thinking behind launching a political party, were exclusively revealed in Mike’s article published by A Voice for Men, the world’s most-visited and most influential men’s human rights advocacy website.
+By October 2015 AVfM had published over 60 of Mike’s articles, and they’re available here.

-Mike was a business executive and consultant for 30 years, one of his clients having been the Conservative party (2006-8).
-He retired from business in 2010.
-Since 2008 he’s written nine books which are available to order worldwide through the usual channels and through his publishing website www.lpspublishing.co.uk.
-If ordered through the website, books will be signed and dedicated (upon request).
+Mike’s nine books are available to order worldwide through the usual channels and through his publishing website.
+If ordered through his website, the books will be signed and dedicated (upon request).

-Mike’s last three books have been concerned with militant feminism:
+Mike’s last three books have been concerned with gender-related matters:

 David and Goliatha: David Cameron – heir to Harman?
 (2010)